ArnoldDP/OStim-Community-Modlist/README.md

  The game language also needs to be set to English.
 I'd assume you can change the localization afterwards but I honestly don't know due to being an ignorant English speaking American.
 My appologies.

- ### Requirements

- The only hard requirements to run the modlist are a CPU with AVX2 support and ~450 gigs of storage available.
+ The only hard requirements to run the modlist are a CPU with AVX2 support and ~450 gigs of storage available (yes I know it says 375.25, but you'll want the extra space just in case)

 > Recommended min specs for 1080p (CS - Low):
 >